NLnetLabs/unbound/doc/unbound.conf.rst

 loaded on runtime instead of being compiled into the application.
-To enable the dynlib module it has to be compiled into the daemon, and the word ``dynlib`` has to be put in the :ref:`module-config:<unbound.conf.module-config>` attribute.
+To enable the dynlib module it has to be compiled into the daemon, and the word ``dynlib`` has to be put in the :ref:`module-config<unbound.conf.module-config>` attribute.
 Multiple instances of dynamic libraries are supported by adding the word ``dynlib`` more than once.

-The :ref:`dynlib-file:<unbound.conf.dynlib.dynlib-file>` path should be specified as an absolute path relative to the new path set by :ref:`chroot:<unbound.conf.chroot>`, or as a relative path to the working directory.
+The :ref:`dynlib-file<unbound.conf.dynlib.dynlib-file>` path should be specified as an absolute path relative to the new path set by :ref:`chroot<unbound.conf.chroot>`, or as a relative path to the working directory.

 .. _unbound.conf.dynlib.dynlib-file: